reshma-rt/ReshmaBanu_23BDS1170/README.md

 * Use different roles for admin and student during signup
 * Events, registrations, and user details are stored in MongoDB (collection names: `users`, `events`, `students`, `registrations`)

----

-## 🤝 Contributors

-* 👩‍💻 Reshma Banu A
-* ✨ Open to collaborators

----

-## 📜 License

-This project is for academic and learning purposes.
-You may modify and reuse with attribution.